OpenSmock/Molecule/documentation/Create a Component.md

 # Create a Component
 In this tutorial, we will create a first Component that produces an Event and provides a Service (a GPS emitting geographical data). \
-Then we will create a second Component that uses the provided Service and consumes the produced Event (a map acting as a displayer of the data).
+Then we will create a second Component that uses the provided Service and consumes the produced Event (a Map acting as a display for the data).
 The complete GPS example is present in the **Molecule-Examples** package, but if it's your first time using Molecule, you should follow this tutorial step-by-step in order to understand how Molecule works.

 # STATIC PART: declaration

 ## Define services and events
-Code spaces beginning by **Trait** need to be put in the code space under *New class* in the **System Browser**, located in the **Browse** tab of Pharo.
+Code spaces beginning by `Trait` need to be put in the code space under *New class* in the **System Browser**, located in the **Browse** tab of Pharo.

 First, we will create a Service Trait¹ with a Service inside it.